-So far, we've created a variable to store the user's name, a passage that prompts the user for their name, and stored their response as the variable's value.
-Now let's use that variable in our chatbot content to address our user by name.
+So far, we've created a variable to store the chatbot user's name, a passage that prompts the chatbot user for their name, and stored their response as the variable's value.
+Now let's use that variable in our chatbot content to address our chatbot user by name.

 Variables can be used almost anywhere in your chatbot content by adding variable placeholder chips.
 To add a variable, type the @ key and choose the variable you want to use.
-Before it sends this passage to the user, the chatbot replaces the placeholder chip with the value of the variable.
+Before the chatbot starts this passage, it replaces the placeholder chip with the value of the variable.

 Let's address our user by name:

-- Open the new passage created by the Send Info response.
+- Click the welcome conversation, then click the new passage created by the Send Info respose.

 - Rename the passage to Greet user by name.

-- In the text message, type a greeting to the user.
+- In the text message, type a greeting to the chatbot user.

 To use the Username variable to display their name, type @ and choose the Username variable. - Click Save.

-It's good practice to check whether a user can reach your passage without the variable being set.
+It's good practice to check whether a chatbot user can reach your passage without the variable being set, or if they might reach a passage after a variable value has expired.
 If they can, then either add a default value to your variable, or write your chatbot content so that it it will still seem natural if the value is blank.